chandansolanki/Hello-world/README.md

 I am a Python Programmer and Machine Learning Engineer.

-🌱 I completed post graduation in Digital Communication and have done project in Artificial Intelligence (Fuzzy Inference System) implementation in Digital Image Processing.
+🌱 I completed post graduation in Digital Communication and have done thesis in Artificial Intelligence (Fuzzy Inference System) implementation in Digital Image Processing.

 🔭 I have been working in Bharat Electronics (Defense PSU) for last 4 years.